Mercury-Atlas 6: Splashdown

-The spacecraft splashed down in the North Atlantic at coordinates near 21°20′N 68°40′W, 40 mi short of the planned landing zone.
-Retrofire calculations had not taken into account spacecraft weight loss due to use of onboard consumables.
+The spacecraft splashed down in the North Atlantic about 220 mi northwest of Puerto Rico and near 21°20′N 68°40′W, 40 mi short of the planned landing zone.
+Retrofire calculations had not taken into account spacecraft mass loss due to use of onboard consumables.
 USS Noa, a destroyer code-named "Steelhead", had spotted the spacecraft when it was descending on its parachute.
 The destroyer was about 6 mi away when it radioed Glenn that it would reach him shortly.
 Noa came alongside Friendship 7 seventeen minutes later.

 One crewman cleared the spacecraft antenna and another crewman attached a line to hoist Friendship 7 aboard.
 After being pulled from the water, the spacecraft bumped against the side of the destroyer.
 Once Friendship 7 was on deck, Glenn intended to leave the capsule through the upper hatch, but it was too hot in the spacecraft and Glenn decided to blow the side hatch instead.
 He told the ship's crew to stand clear and hit the hatch detonator plunger with the back of his hand.
 The detonator plunger recoiled, and slightly cut the astronaut's knuckles through his glove.
 With a loud bang, the hatch was off.
 Harry Beal, the first U.S. Navy Seal, pulled Glenn out of Friendship 7.
 A smiling Glenn got out of Friendship 7 and stood on the deck of Noa.
 His first words were, "It was hot in there."

 The astronaut and spacecraft came through the mission in good shape.

+Publicity

+Audience

+CBS broadcast the flight with Walter Cronkite discussing it to an audience of "[m]ost Americans" and many Americans who did not watch on CBS saw the event on ABC or NBC.